 Fees

 Some lenders charge a variety of fees that could also increase your total repayment.
-An origination fee is a percentage of the loan amount that’s taken from the funds before they’re even disbursed to your account.
+An origination fee, for example, is a percentage of the loan amount that’s taken from the funds before they’re even disbursed to your account.
 And if you’re ever late making a payment, you may have to pay a fee for that each time.
-Resource: 10 Personal Loan Tips: Finding the Loan for You
+Recommended: Personal Loan Tips That Can Help You Get Approved

 The Takeaway